 Multilingual generator of argument structures of the noun applied to production in foreign languages.

-MultiComb is a research project, “Multilingual generator of noun argument structures with application in foreign language production”, funded by: FEDER / Ministry of Economy, Industry and Competitiveness – State Research Agency (Project FFI2017-82454-P).
+MultiComb is a research project, “Multilingual generator of noun argument structures with application in foreign language production”, funded by: FEDER / Ministry of science and innovation- State Research Agency (Project FFI2017-82454-P).
 The main goal of this project is to design a simulator for creating phrasal and sentence contexts that are linguistically correct for nominal phrases in German, Spanish and French.

 The idea srpung from a preleminary test on the noun ‘muerte’ (Valcárcel / Domínguez 2016) in which anonymous participants evaluated the acceptability of automatically generated noun phrases.
 The analysis of the results from this project lead us to conclude that the evaluation of semantic acceptability of automatically generated noun phrases may be improved by providing a complex phrasal context as well as sentence context.